 Since 1975, Catholic Community Services of Utah’s Refugee Resettlement Program has resettled thousands of refugees from Afghanistan, Bhutan, Bosnia, Burma, Chad, the Congo, Cuba, Indonesia, Iran, Iraq, Liberia, Nigeria, Senegal, Serbia, Somalia, Sudan, Togo, the Former Soviet Union and Vietnam.
 Many of these refugees have fled war-torn countries, the atrocities of war and repression, and other inhumane conditions.
-Currently the program resettles approximately 600 clients per year.

 Who is a Refugee?